Skip to content

 from msdatasets import load_dataset

-# UUIDs and repository specs both work; filenames come from the [...] syntax
+# UUIDs, repository specs, and HuggingFace specs all work; filenames come

 dataset = load_dataset("pride/PXD075509[19HCD_3.mzML]")